MiguelGuedelha/miguel-guedelha-umbraco-templates/README.md

 - Pre-configured .NET templates for Umbraco
 - Optimized project structure
 - Easy installation and usage
-- Regular updates to align with new Aspire or Umbraco updates, etc
+- Regular updates to align with new upstream package updates, etc

 ## Available Templates

+The templates are orchestrated with .NET Aspire for a ready-to-go, batteries included developer experience

-- `umbraco-headless-bff` - This is the main template which contains a set of 3 projects in a monorepo (CMS, Content API, Astro frontend)
+- `umbraco-headless-bff` - This is the main template which contains both CMS project and a BFF Api layer

 ## Installation